tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

   The public key parameter MUST be present and MUST contain the X-Wing encapsulation key (pk) as defined in Section 5.2 of {{?I-D.connolly-cfrg-xwing-kem}}.
 When represented as a JWK, this value MUST be base64url-encoded.

 - priv (Private Key)
-  The private key parameter MUST be present and MUST contain the X-Wing decapsulation key (sk) as defined in Section 5.2 of {{?I-D.connolly-cfrg-xwing-kem}}.
+  When representing an X-Wing private key, the private key parameter MUST be present and MUST contain the X-Wing decapsulation key (sk) as defined in Section 5.2 of {{?I-D.connolly-cfrg-xwing-kem}}.
 When represented as a JWK, this value MUST be base64url-encoded.

 ### Example